cdl-geneseo/geneseo-dictionary/L/Lean.md

 # Lean

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lean

 Created by  Unknown User (crl12), last modified on Apr 15, 2019

 (noun) recreational drug that consists of prescription-strength cough syrup mixed with a carbonated soft drink.We should steal some cough syrup from your mom so that we can make lean for tonight.As of 2019, 50.7% of students surveyed knew this word and .7% of students surveyed believed this word to be of local origin.
 (Luquer, 2019)